isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-an-aluminum-boat/index.md

 ###  Step #3:Paint the Aluminum Boat

 So, this is the final step in the painting process, and thus we must give it total attention.
-While as it, get yourself a [quality water-resistant aluminium boat paint](https://pestpolicy.com/best-paints-for-aluminum-boats/).
-First, use either a roller, paintbrush or sprayer to paint the inner side of your boat.
+While as it, get yourself a [quality water-resistant aluminium boat paint](https://pestpolicy.com/best-paints-for-aluminum-boats/).First, use either a roller, paintbrush or sprayer to paint the inner side of your boat.
 Leave the surfaces to dry for roughly 12 hours (check paint directions) and continue and paint the boat exterior.

 As a precaution, ensure to use even painting strokes while you're working on the boat's exterior.
 Allow the 1st paint to dry before applying the 2nd coat.
 Finally, let the boat paint dry for over 12 hours (or overnight) and come back to add a clear coat to the exterior part of your boat still using a paintbrush or roller (use even and thin strokes). - For corners and other difficult areas to reach, m you'll require to use a brush.